All rights reserved.

 Corben let out a dry cough, which Haskell realized was his laugh: “The Orc-breaker?
 I don’t believe it.”

 Haskell held up his hand: “I swear it—this is his very sword.”
 He drew his blade and handed it to Corben, who eyed the sword suspiciously, but nodded after inspecting its runes and signs of wear from long, hard use.
 He returned it, though still looked doubtful.

 “From Northbridge, which bore the brunt o’ the barbarian advance from the Steppes.
 Nursed by my mother’s sister throughout that long siege, I was.
 That’s a long way back now.”

 “Sixth generation cook,” Flint volunteered around a mouthful of hard bread.
 “My family’s served in the finest noble houses throughout the realm.”

-Toigh muttered something unintelligible, making Bror snigger.
+Torg muttered something unintelligible, making Bror snigger.

-Toigh handed Haskell a much lighter wineskin and nodded his thanks.
+Torg handed Haskell a much lighter wineskin and nodded his thanks.

 Haskell raised it: “Well, here’s to a safe journey, and fine new friends.”
 He swallowed a mouthful of sour wine and poured a stream onto the leafy ground.
 To placate fickle gods.